jayshah1x/Vector-Systolic-Array/README.md

 # Vector-Systolic-Array
-This repository includes all the functional code of Vector-8 Systolic Architecture
+This repository includes all the functional code of Vector-8 Systolic Architecture on Xilinx Vivado 2019.1